robertoalatorre33/HR_Analytics_Challenge/README.md

-# HR Analytics Dashboard Challenge
+# HR Analytics Analysis & Dashboard Challenge
 Tableau Workshop - I did a 4-hour personal dashboard challenge, utilizing SQL to clean and consolidate data before plugging it into Tableau.

+Also, utilized SQL to analyze data and answer some of the inspirational questions listed below.

 Link to [**HR Analytics Dashboard**](https://public.tableau.com/app/profile/roberto.a.la.torre/viz/OrganizationalEngagementDiversityAnalysis_v1/Dashboard15) on Tableau Public.